nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/kafka.md

 ## When to Use Kafka?

+Since Nuxeo 10.10 it is highly recommended to use Kafka when running Nuxeo in cluster mode:

-[Nuxeo Stream]({{page page='nuxeo-stream'}}) (introduced in Nuxeo 9.3) requires [Kafka](https://kafka.apache.org/) to run in cluster mode.
+- [Nuxeo Stream]({{page page='nuxeo-stream'}}) introduced in Nuxeo 9.3 requires [Kafka](https://kafka.apache.org/) to run in a distributed way.
+  Kafka will act as a message broker and enable reliable distributed processing by handling failover between nodes.

+  Without Kafka Nuxeo Stream relies on local storage using Chronicle Queue:
+   - the processing is not distributed among nodes
+   - there is no cluster wide metrics to follow processing progress
+   - the chronicle queue files need to be backup on each node

+- The [Nuxeo Bulk Service]({{page page='bulk-action-framework'}}) introduced in Nuxeo 10.10 relies on Nuxeo Stream and therefor requires Kafka to work in a distributed way.

-Here are some good use cases for Kafka:
+Other reasons to use Kafka:

-- Mass processing like import or slow async processing, to go beyond the boundaries of Redis by not being limited by memory.
+- The WorkManager can be configured to use Nuxeo Stream and go beyond the boundaries of Redis by not being limited by memory.

-- Interoperability with other products or system.

-- As [an alternative to Redis]({{page page='kafka'}}#no-redis) to deploy Nuxeo in cluster.
+- To get rid of Redis deployment.

+- To gain interoperability using Kafka topic and Avro messaging.

 ## Kafka Setup